Magnetism, Spectroscopy, Theory

 Dr Grasser spent two years in the preparatory classes of the Lycée Kléber of Strasbourg (France) before attending the École Nationale Supérieure de Chimie de Rennes (ENSCR) in 2017.
 There, he obtained the degree of Chemical Engineer with a double diploma of Master of Science in molecular chemistry in 2020.
 After that, he switched to quantum chemistry and undertook his PhD at the University of Rennes (France) under the supervision of Prof. Boris Le Guennic.
 He developed and applied a methodology for the simulation of circular dichroism and circularly polarised luminescence phenomena of chiral lanthanide complexes.
 During his PhD, he won a scholarship from Rennes Métropole to go to the State University of New York at Buffalo (USA) to work with Prof. Jochen Autschbach, which enabled him to improve the tools for modelling the phenomenon of magnetochiral dichroism.
 He successfully defended his PhD in 2023 and was awarded two prizes (the Gineste prize for the best thesis in chemistry at the University of Rennes, and the PhD prize of the Bretagne - Pays de la Loire branch of the French Chemical Society).
 In 2024 he joined the Chilton group as a Postdoctoral Research Associate to study the spin dynamics of optical excited states using DFT and multiconfigurational methods.

-Reece completed his 4th year MChem project in the Chilton group studying exchange interactions in a series of f-block dimetallics using EPR simulations.
-Now a PhD student in the group, jointly supervised by Dr Marcus Webb in the Department of Mathematics, his project aims to improve current methods of modelling EPR spectra and involves the implementation of deflation algorithms into PHI.
+Reece's 4th year MChem project was conducted in the Chilton group where they studied exchange interactions in a series of f-block dimetallics using EPR simulations.
+Now a PhD student in the group, jointly supervised by Dr Marcus Webb in the Department of Mathematics, Reece's project aims to improve current methods of modelling EPR spectra and involves the implementation of deflation algorithms into PHI.

 Will completed his MChem at the University of Liverpool in 2022.
 His 3rd and 4th year projects were supervised by Dr Matthew Dyer, where he focussed on calculating the structure and voltage of potassium-ion battery cathode materials.
 His PhD project involves examining the possibility of electric field control of single molecule magnets and qubits.